Ask a Professor: How Florida’s NPs Are Fighting for Full Practice Authority

 “The states that have restricted practice authority for NPs, those are the states that have the worst health outcomes—and those are the states that are spending the most money,” Dr. Hays says.
 “Those numbers don’t lie.”

 NPs have been fighting to get those numbers in front of legislators for a long time.
-Finally, after seven years of false starts, HB 607 passed the Florida Legislature, allowing qualified nurse practitioners to independently care for patients in primary care settings without physician supervision.
+Finally, after seven years of false starts, HB 607 passed the Florida Legislature in 2020, allowing qualified nurse practitioners to independently care for patients in primary care settings without physician supervision.
 During the legislative session, Dr. Hays was in Tallahassee almost every week, establishing important relationships with legislators, making calls, and talking to the Board of Nursing.

 Passing the bill meant a bitter and protracted fight with the Florida Medical Association, who had endorsed Florida’s governor, Rick DeSantis, in his election primary.
 But Dr. Hays, Florida’s NPs, and the Florida Coalition for Advanced Practice Nurses (FCAPN) continued to push for the removal of barriers to NPs providing quality, patient-centered care to their fellow Floridians.